Illustrated Minuteman Missile National Historic Site

 Furthermore, the thunderstorms and epic sky-scapes inspired me during my visit.
 I suggested that we show the thunderstorm to emotionally convey the dark themes of the historic site.
 The park staff agreed.
 When the park map is folded, the photograph-like sky and landscape illustration is the only thing that shows.
 Only when a visitor opens the map, can they see the full underground components.

-Finally, I delivered the final artwork to the cartographers at Harper’s Ferry.
-Then, they incorporated the artwork into their larger design to explain the history of nuclear warfare.
+Finally, I delivered the final artwork to the cartographers and designers at the National Park’s Harper’s Ferry office.
+They incorporated the artwork into their larger design to explain the history of nuclear warfare.
+The designers combined the art I created with historical photos, explanatory text, and maps.
 Today, the brochures are available for visitors to the Minuteman Missile Historic Site.